goofyskater/BlazingPizzas/README.md

 Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.

+Note: The above notice should be included in all copies or substantial portions of the Software.

+This was adopted from Microsoft sample code.
+It is just for testing GitHub repo.